MansiSetty/Image-Musicalization-for-Visually-Impaired/README.md

+# IMAGE MUSICALIZATION USING IMAGE EMOTION ANALYSIS

-This is our Final Year Project called # IMAGE MUSICALIZATION- USING IMAGE EMOTION ANALYSIS The project achieves two goals-
+This is our Final Year Project called IMAGE MUSICALIZATION- USING IMAGE EMOTION ANALYSIS The project achieves two goals-
 - Finding the emotion label of an input image.
 - Mapping the input image to an appropriate music based on the emotions.